Project News

 China’s Foreign Minister Wang Yi has expressed optimism over an eventual return to a botched standard gauge railway funding deal with Kenya, raising hopes of extending the railway that abruptly ended in Naivasha due to lack of funds.

-Speaking during a tour of China-funded projects in Mombasa last week, Wang said Kenya’s SGR project has been prioritised for completion under a grand Horn of Africa masterplan that seeks to help the region accelerate construction of industrial and economic belts.
+Speaking during a tour of China-funded projects in Mombasa last week, Wang said Kenya’s SGR project has been prioritised for completion under a grand Horn of Africa masterplan that seeks to help the region accelerate the construction of industrial and economic belts.

 Under the plan, the SGR will be extended from Naivasha to Uganda, Rwanda, South Sudan, and eventually to the Democratic Republic of Congo.
 On the other hand, the Addis-Ababa-Djibouti railway will be extended to five other countries.